datakurre/blog/content/blog/2021/07/camunda-robocorp-cloud-executor/index.md

    Note that Robocorp does provide [a Dockerfile and instructions](https://robocorp.com/docs/robocorp-cloud/robot-workforce/setting-local-container) for building [and customizing](https://github.com/datakurre/carrot-executor/blob/6577d32c9c8eec66a949573c09fc83bc0cd582ec/robocloud/Dockerfile#L16) these on-premise agents.

-3. Defining a Robocorp Cloud workforce processes to bind the executable robot tasks from robot packages with the registered workforce runtime environment agents.
+3. Defining a Robocorp Cloud workforce “processes” to bind the executable robot tasks from robot packages with the registered workforce runtime environment agents.

    ![](./robocloud-search-process.png)